DCS-training/Null-Hypothesis-Testing-With-R/README.md

 Learning outcomes:

-Deepen understanding of fundamental hypothesis testing concepts, including types of variables and their associations Understand the different test/post hoc test and their relationship with the type of variables Be able to choose the appropriate testing according to datasets and hypotheses Know how to report results
+* Deepen understanding of fundamental hypothesis testing concepts, including types of variables and their associations.
+* Understand the different test/post hoc test and their relationship with the type of variables.
+* Be able to choose the appropriate testing according to datasets and hypotheses.
+* Know how to report results.

 This is an intermediate-level course.
 A basic understanding of R and statistical analyses is assumed.
 Attendees will need to be familiar with the RStudio interface and how to run code in it.